mxiamxia/aws-apm-action/README.md

 This action prioritizes security with strict access controls, OIDC-based AWS authentication, and built-in protections against prompt injection attacks.
 Only users with repository write access can trigger the action, and all operations are scoped to the specific repository.

 For detailed security information, including:
-- Access control and token permissions
+- Access control with only writer and above permissions users
 - AWS IAM permissions and OIDC setup
 - Prompt injection risks and mitigations
 - Security best practices